NIPSCO Electric Rates

 Major components in a typical electric bill include base rates, trackers, and sales taxes.

 Base rates cover most of a utility’s operating and maintenance costs.
-They made up about 83 percent of a typical NIPSCO residential electric bill as of July 1, 2016.
+They made up nearly 90 percent of a typical NIPSCO residential electric bill as of July 1, 2017.

 NIPSCO's previous electric base rates were approved in 2011.
 News releases from July 2011 and December 2011 offer a summary.
 The 2011 order resolved issues that were raised in NIPSCO’s previous electric rate case.
 The OUCC’s May 2009 news release summarizes the agency’s testimony.

 In addition to base rates, NIPSCO and other electric utilities recover and credit separate, specific costs through rate adjustment mechanisms known as "trackers."
 The OUCC reviews all tracker rate adjustments in IURC cases on a regular basis.

 The largest tracker is the Transmission, Distribution, and Storage System Improvement Charge (TDSIC).
 The IURC has approved a settlement agreement among NIPSCO, the OUCC, and additional parties on the utility's proposed 7-year plan for infrastructure improvements, including approval of a new tracker to recover the costs.

 Tracker Recovers Costs for Frequency IURC Cause No. Fuel Adjustment Clause (FAC) Coal and other fuels Quarterly 38706 Transmission, Distribution & Storage System Improvement Charge (TDSIC) Projects in 7-year infrastructure plan Semi-Annual 44371 Environmental Cost Recovery (ECR) Emissions control equipment (including operations & maintenance) Semi-Annual 42150 Demand Side Management (DSM) Energy efficiency programs Semi-Annual 43618 Resource Adequacy Adjustment (RA) Capacity resources needed for system reliability Semi-Annual 44155 Regional Transmission Operator (RTO) Participation in Midcontinent Independent Transmission System Operator (MISO) Semi-Annual 44156 Federally Mandated Cost Adjustment (FMCA) Critical infrastructure protection Semi-Annual 44340

 To view the IURC's files for tracker cases, click here and enter the appropriate cause number.